 Fortunately, it is sometimes possible to recover data in situations like this.
 Several free data recovery software can help you to restore data even from disks that are damaged, or after you have erased data from your file system.

 This article provides an overview of free data recovery tools and explains what each one can do to help you recover data after a data loss.Continue reading →

 With dozens of features and details of internal IT-infrastructure to consider, selecting the right application to backup your data is always a challenge.
 In this series of articles, we compare CloudBerry Backup and Managed Backup solution solutions with other vendors’ backup products by a number of criteria and features that are important to users, businesses, and managed service providers.

 Today, we will take a closer look at CrashPlan backup and Code42 CrashPlan enterprise solution: Continue reading →

 No one likes to think about the possibility of losing their data.
 The average person has a 33% chance of losing data whether it’s because of a virus, faulty hard drive, or simply human error.
 Fortunately, with cloud technology, backing up your data is easier than ever.
 The hardest part may be deciding which cloud service to choose.

 Three of the most popular options include Amazon Cloud Drive, Google Drive, and Microsoft OneDrive.
 All three oﬀer cost effective, consumer-oriented solutions with enough capacity to store all of your critical ﬁles.
 The question is, how do they compare?
-We’ll take a look at their performance, pricing, and platform availability to help you decide which cloud drive is right for your situation.
+We’ve made cloud storage comparison to help you decide which cloud drive is right for your situation.

 Amazon Cloud Drive vs. Google Drive vs. Microsoft OneDrive